 Fluid sample.
 A sample of fluid from your abdomen may be taken using a needle.
 This fluid will be checked for signs of disease, such as cancer or an infection.
 This test may help point to the cause of the ascites.

 Imaging.
-Your health care provider may request images of the inside of your abdomen using ultrasound, X-rays, or a CT scan.
+Your healthcare provider may request images of the inside of your abdomen using ultrasound, MRI, or a CT scan.
+An MRI creates images using a magnetic field and radiofrequency energy.
 A CT scan creates computerized images using X-rays.